DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     -  Cellular services, such as 4G and 5G, raise numerous security and operational concerns.
 Although cellular service is encrypted from device to tower, there is a risk of being fooled by a false or rogue tower.
 A rogue tower could offer only plaintext connections, but even if it supported encrypted transactions, the encryption only applies to the radio transmissions between the device and the tower.
 Once the communication is on the tower, it will be decrypted, allowing for eavesdropping and content manipulation.
 Even without a rogue tower, eavesdropping can occur across the cellular carrier’s interior network as well as across the internet, unless a VPN link is established between the remote mobile device and the network of the organization.
     -  Being able to establish a connection can be unreliable as 3G, 4G, and 5G coverage is not 100 percent available everywhere.
 - **Traffic FLows**:
-  - East-West Traffic: Data traffic that moves laterally within a data center, between servers or virtual machines.
+     - 📘East-West Traffic: Data traffic that moves laterally within a data center, between servers or virtual machines.
 Involves trusted nodes and networks.
 Traffic remains withing the internal network or cloud.
 Access controls, micro-segmentation and isolations policies are used here for security.
-  - North-South Traffic: Data traffic that moves between a data center and external networks or clients.
+     - 📘North-South Traffic: Data traffic that moves between a data center and external networks or clients.
 Traffic moves to/from endpoints on internal network to nodes on the public cloud/internet.
 Involves untrusted nodes.
 This brings security concerns like data comprise, DDoS attacks, inadequate authentication.

 - 4.1.9 Content Distribution Networks (CDN)
     - **Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content